Press Kit

 Sing for Hope harnesses the power of the arts to create a better world.

-A woman-led organization, Sing for Hope was founded by Juilliard-trained sopranos Camille Zamora and Monica Yunus in response to the events of 9/11.
+A women-led organization, Sing for Hope was founded by Juilliard sopranos Camille Zamora and Monica Yunus in response to the events of 9/11.
 Juilliard shares its city block with a firehouse that was a first responder that day, losing twelve of their men.
-That afternoon, and in the weeks and months that followed, Zamora and Yunus organized fellow students to share hope through music for the survivors and families.
+That afternoon, Zamora and Yunus organized fellow students to share hope through music for the surviving firefighters and their families.
+In the months and years that followed, they continued to reach out across the city to share soothing music and art with communities in need, growing their ranks from dozens of artists to thousands.
+In 2010, as a symbol of celebration of art for all, they launched New York City's Sing for Hope Pianos, now one of the country's largest annually recurring public arts projects.

 Camille Zamora